-Indexed annuities typically do not have an upfront sales charge, but there are often significant surrender fees—fees you pay if you need access to your money before the surrender period ends—and other hidden costs.
-“While index annuities are often sold as ‘no-fee’ products, investors still incur a cost to own these products,” according to Gannon.
-In fact, surrender fees for the 10 top-selling indexed annuities averaged 13% in the first year.5
+Indexed annuities typically do not have an up-front sales charge, but there are often significant surrender fees—fees you pay if you need access to your money before the surrender period ends—and other hidden costs.
+“While index annuities are often sold as ‘no-fee’ products, investors still incur a cost to own these products,” explains Gannon.
+In fact, surrender fees for the 10 top-selling indexed annuities averaged 11% in the first year.5

 The answer, in some cases, is “yes.”
 If the market index linked to your annuity goes down and you receive no or minimal index-linked return, you could lose money on your initial investment if you withdraw assets before the surrender period is up.

 “Your principal is protected only if you hold the annuity through the surrender period, which could be 10 years or longer,” says Ewanich.
-“Unfortunately, many investors believe that, regardless of what happens in the market, you get all your money back with these products.
+“Unfortunately, many investors believe that, regardless of what happens in the market, they get all their money back with these products.
 But this is not always true.”

 So what is the minimum amount you might get back?
-Index annuities may only guarantee a minimum of 1% to 3% interest each year on 87.5% of the premiums you invest.6 So, if you invested $100,000, you might be guaranteed from 1% to 3% a year on $87,500.
+Index annuities may guarantee a minimum of only 1% to 3% interest each year on 87.5% of the premiums you invest6, as defined in state insurance laws.
+So, if you invested $100,000, you might be guaranteed from 1% to 3% a year on $87,500.

 What’s more, in an effort to attract more customers, these products are offering certain riders for an additional cost.
 For example, many companies offer a guaranteed living withdrawal benefit at an average cost of nearly 1% that promises a guaranteed withdrawal amount7 for life with upside potential.
 Because of the indexed annuities’ participation rates, spreads, and caps, however, upside potential is generally limited.
 Be sure to determine whether the benefits outweigh the extra cost.